 Cranial base surgery has a long tradition at the University of Pittsburgh.
-The UPMC Center for Cranial Base Surgery—under the current direction of Paul Gardner, MD, and Georgios Zenonos, MD, in the Department of Neurological Surgery and Carl Snyderman, MD, MBA, in the Department of Otolaryngology—is the first skull base center to be established in North America and has pioneered both transcranial microscopic and endoscopic endonasal approaches to the skull base and brain.
-Together with Eric Wang, MD, in the Department of Otolaryngology they continue to advance the field through new approach development and refinement as well as molecular strategies for treating skull base disease.
+The UPMC Center for Cranial Base Surgery—under the current direction of Paul Gardner, MD, and Georgios Zenonos, MD, in the Department of Neurological Surgery, and Carl Snyderman, MD, MBA, and Eric Wang, MD, in the Department of Otolaryngology—is the first skull base center to be established in North America and has pioneered both transcranial microscopic and endoscopic endonasal approaches to the skull base and brain.
+Together, they continue to advance the field through improvement of surgical techniques as well as molecular strategies for treating skull base disease.
 They also work in regular collaboration with L. Dade Lunsford, MD, who established the first Gamma Knife center in North America at UPMC in 1987, and was also the first to introduce radiosurgery for the non-operative treatment of skull base tumors.

 Experts at the UPMC Center for Cranial Base Surgery continue to lead the field of minimally invasive brain surgery by developing new techniques, tools and approaches that have made it possible to access many tumors, regardless of size.
 Since 1997, more than 3,900 endonasal surgeries have been performed in adults and children, making UPMC one of the busiest centers in the world for the surgical treatment of tumors of the pituitary region and cranial base.
 By combining this innovative approach with other minimally invasive approaches, such as transorbital and endoscopic-assisted retromastoid and keyhole approaches, as well as the full complement of standard skull base approaches, the team at UPMC provides a full array of options for cutting-edge treatment of skull base disease.
 In addition, the Center for Cranial Base Surgery is being designated a Center of Excellence for pituitary tumors by UPMC.